 However, as we all very well know, we don't live in an ideal world.
 The workers' compensation claim process is riddled with pitfalls.
 Workers are left running around in circles to see the doctor they want and to get the treatment they need.
 What's more, when a worker dies or suffers a catastrophic or life-changing injury, workers' compensation benefits are extremely inadequate.

-Property owner: When it comes to construction work, property owners or building owners have a responsibility to ensure that their premises are safe for workers.
+When it comes to construction work, property owners or building owners have a responsibility to ensure that their premises are safe for workers.
 If your injury was caused by a dangerous condition on the property, you may be able to file a third-party lawsuit against the property or building owner.

 Product manufacturer: Construction workers use a lot of power tools and equipment at the worksite.
 If your accident was caused by a defective or malfunctioning product such as a nail gun or stepladder, you may be able to hold the manufacturer of the faulty product accountable for your losses.

-If you have been seriously injured in a construction accident and are considering filing a third-party claim or if you are wondering whether you have such a claim, our experienced Orange County personal injury lawyers may be able to help you.
+If you have been seriously injured in a construction accident and are considering filing a third-party claim or if you are wondering whether you have such a claim, our experienced Orange County construction accident lawyers may be able to help you.
 We have a long and successful track record of helping injured workers secure maximum compensation for their losses.
 Call us to schedule a free consultation and case evaluation.